ChaitanyaKatti/debiased-word-embeddings/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the code freely.
+This is under the "do whatever you want license".

 Let's make NLP more inclusive and bias-free together!